gatling/gatling/src/sphinx/jms.rst

 Prerequisites
 =============

-Gatling JMS DSL is not available by default.
+Gatling JMS DSL is not imported by default.

 One has to manually add the following imports: